RespiraWorks/PAPR/README.md

 ![Overview photo](/assets/PAPR-protoV7.jpg)

-This is a low-cost 3D-printable PAPR project by Edwin Chiu (github: inceptionev)
+This is a low-cost 3D-printable PAPR project started by Edwin Chiu as part of RespiraWorks (github: inceptionev)

-Most of the work is being done in the sandbox folder for now.
-Once things are tested and working, files and instructions will move into the releases folder.
+This project is currently at release-candidate stage.
+The current files can be found in the release-candidates folder.
 Most of the 3D files here were created in FreeCad v0.18.

+The most current instructions are those in this README.
+They include instructions both for building the PAPR and for modifying off-the-shelf masks, hoods, and helmets for use with the PAPR.

 I am making this for myself, and for my loved ones who are medical workers and essential workers.
-They wear masks all day to keep us safe, and supplies of disposable PPE are not keeping up.
+They wear masks all day to keep us safe, and supplies of disposable PPE are sometimes uncertain.

 The combination of a respirator mask, powered air delivery, and commonly-available bayonet-mount filter packs provides a better face-seal, more comfortable breathing, and more re-usability than disposable masks.